 One of the biggest questions you’ll have to face after a mesothelioma diagnosis is, “How should I treat this?”
 Some cancer treatments may seem as harsh and painful as the cancers themselves.
 But the right treatment can extend your remaining time and improve your quality of life.

 You will want to discuss your options with your doctor.
 Depending on your situation, you may have any number of choices before you.
 Some of those treatment options will likely cost a great deal of money, so it’s natural to wonder which might work best.
 Looking at those costs, you might also wonder if you’d fare better if you were richer.
+However, socioeconomic status is not as impactful a factor in mesothelioma survival rates.

 Socioeconomic status does not affect mesothelioma survival rates